MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/submit-request-dynamics-service-engineering-team.md

 A service request is a ticket that you use to request that the Dynamics Service Engineering (DSE) team perform a predefined set of tasks on your environments.

 > [!NOTE]
-> Service requests are only required for environments that are **Microsoft Managed**.
-Most environments are Self-service.
+> Service requests are only required for environments that are **Microsoft-managed**.
+Most environments are self-service.
 For more information on environment types, see [Cloud deployment overview](../deployment/cloud-deployment-overview.md).

 Don't use service requests for product issues.
 If you encounter a situation that doesn't fit into any of the tasks that are described in this topic, submit a support ticket instead.
 For more information about support tickets, see [Get support for Finance and Operations apps or Lifecycle Services (LCS)](lcs-support.md).